Optimization and Problem Solving of Pandora FMS

 -rw-rw---- 1 mysql mysql 5.0M 2012-01-12 14:00 ib_logfile1

 The ibdata1 file is the one that stores all the system Innobd data.
 In a very fragmented system that has not been “rebuilt” or “installed” for a long time, this system will be big but little efficient.
-The innodb_file_per_table parameter, that has been mentioned before, regulates part of this performance.
+The innodb_file_per_table parameter, that was mentioned before, regulates part of this performance.

-Similarly, each database has in the /var/lib/mysql directory, one directory to define its structure.
+Similarly, each database has in the /var/lib/mysql directory, a directory to define its structure.
 Delete them too.

 The process is quite easy:

-1. Dump (via mysqldump) all the schemes to the disk:
+1. Dump (via mysqldump) all the schema to the disk:

 mysqldump -u root -p -A> alldata.sql